-The PUC aims to value accrued benefits, by reference to their projected amount at the date of payment.
+The PUC prescribes the method to value accrued benefits, by reference to their projected amount at the date of payment.

-This involves projecting each unit of benefit earned over a period plus earlier periods, to leaving service, retirement or death or other future exit states, allowing for probabilities of reaching those states, also allowing for salary escalation over time, and then discounting those benefits to the valuation date.
+This involves projecting each unit of benefit earned over a period plus earlier periods, to leaving service, retirement, death or other future exit states, allowing for probabilities of reaching those states, also allowing for salary escalation over time, and then discounting those benefits to the valuation date.

 The resultant estimated liability amount reflects full expected service to each of leaving service, retirement or death, or other exit states.

-To determine the Defined Benefit Obligation (DBO), we subtract from the total estimated liability the Annual Service Cost multiplied by expected future service.
-This is in effect the liability that should be held at the date of valuation for service and lump sum accrued up to the date of valuation.
+To determine the Defined Benefit Obligation (“DBO”), we subtract from the total estimated liability the Current Service Cost multiplied by expected future service.
+This is, in effect, the liability that should be held at the date of the valuation, for service and benefits accrued up to the date of the valuation.

 Differences between expectations and fact emerge as actuarial gains or losses and are amortised immediately the next year.